baharev/sdopt-tearing/docs/index.rst

 Requirements
 ============

+The code has been tested with Python 2.7 and 3.4.
 The :mod:`six`, :mod:`networkx`, and :mod:`sympy` packages are necessary;
 :mod:`matplotlib` is recommended but not required.
 If you wish to run the exact algorithms based on integer programming, you will also need